Everything You Need to Know About Dry-Aged Steak

 Then, there’s the water loss.
 When a steak ages for 30 days, it loses 15% of its total weight in water.
 That means a one-pound steak now weighs 13.6 ounces.
 At 120 days, that same steak weighs even less; it’s lost 35% of its weight and clocks in at 10.4 ounces.
 If you’re a restaurant, you would want to account for both the time the steak sat in your inventory and its weight-loss, so every ounce becomes more valuable than the original.

-Trying dry-aged steak at a steakhouse is a good way to determine if you like the flavor; you can definitely find it on the menu at the best steakhouse in every state.
-You can also find dry-aged steak at specialty butcher shops.
-If the flavor is to your liking, ask if you can special-order large roasts, too.
-It would be a great way to take your holiday roast to the next level.
+Try dry-aged steak at a steakhouse to determine if you like the flavor; you’ll definitely find it on the menu at the best steakhouse in every state.
+If it’s to your liking, look for dry-aged steak at a specialty butcher shop or gourmet market.